elixir-lsp/elixir-ls/README.md

 ### Configuration File Contents

-The configuration file can include comments (e.g. lines starting with `//` are ignored)
+The configuration files are json but can include line-based comments (e.g. lines starting with `//` are ignored, although multi-line comments `/**/` are not supported)

 Configuration keys:
 - `dialyzerEnabled`: Run ElixirLS's rapid Dialyzer when code is saved